satishpothuri/ml-gold-silver-price-direction-EDA/README.md

 | **Root Mean Squared Error (RMSE)**| 0.010340 | 0.020673 |
 | **R-squared ($R^2$) Score** | -0.006527 | -0.008589 |

+- The baseline Linear Regression model returned an R^2 score of -0.0065 for Gold and -0.008589 for Silver, indicating that the model failed to explain any of the variance in Gold and Silver returns using simple linear lags.
+This result confirms that macro-economic drivers do not impact these prices in a strictly linear fashion.
+While this confirms the difficulty of price-point forecasting, it serves as a critical justification for the next phase of the project: transitioning to Logistic Regression for directional classification and exploring Non-linear Ensemble methods to extract price direction signals from the data.
+- Silver's RMSE is roughly double that of Gold's.
+This mathematically supports the EDA observation that Silver is a more volatile asset.

 #### **2. Classification Metrics (Directional Prediction)**
 The classification baseline utilized **Logistic Regression** to predict market direction (1 = Up, 0 = Down).